 Appendix E A Final Local Government Finance settlement that is normally received in late January / early February after the government has had time to consider the representations made to the Provisional Local Government Finance Settlement.
-Long Stop Control The Secretary of State may, by direction, set limits in relation to the level of borrowing of money by a particular local authority to ensure that the authority does not borrow more than it can afford.
+Long Stop The Secretary of State may, by direction, set limits in relation to the level Control of borrowing of money by a particular local authority to ensure that the authority does not borrow more than it can afford.
 Long term A period of one year or more.
-Major Repair Allowance (MRA) Before Self Financing was introduced in April 2012, the rent payable across to Central Government as part of subsidy was calculated taking into account several factors including a major repairs allowance, which was intended to ensure that councils retained sufficient money to be able to maintain their housing assets.
-Maturity The date when an investment or loan is repaid or the period covered by a fixed term investment or loan.
-MHCLG Ministry of Housing, Communities and Local Government Monetary Policy Committee (MPC) This is a body set up by the Government in 1997 to set the repo rate (commonly referred to as being base rate).
-Their primary target (as set by the Government) is to keep inflation within plus or minus 1% of a central target of 2% in two years time from the date of the monthly meeting of the Committee.
+Major Repair Before Self Financing was introduced in April 2012, the rent payable Allowance across to Central Government as part of subsidy was calculated taking (MRA) into account several factors including a major repairs allowance, which was intended to ensure that councils retained sufficient money to be able to maintain their housing assets.
+Maturity The date when an investment or loan is repaid or the period covered by , a fixed term investment or loan.
+MHCLG Ministry of Housing, Communities and Local Government Monetary Policy This is a body set up by the Government in 1997 to set the repo rate Committee (commonly referred to as being base rate).
+Their primary target (as set (MPC) by the Government) is to keep inflation within plus or minus 1% of a ( -) central target of 2% in two years time from the date of the monthly meeting of the Committee.
 Their secondary target is to support the Government in maintaining high and stable levels of growth and employment.
 Money Market This is where financial instruments are traded.
 Participants use it as a means for borrowing and lending in the short term, with maturities that usually range from overnight to just under a year.
-Minimum Revenue Provision (MRP) Minimum Revenue Provision (MRP) is statutory requirement to make a charge to the Council's General Fund to make provision for the repayment of the Council's past capital debt and other credit liabilities National Living Wage The National Living Wage is an obligatory minimum wage payable to workers in the United Kingdom aged over 25, which came into effect on 1 April 2016.
+Minimum Minimum Revenue Provision (MRP) is statutory requirement to make a Revenue charge to the Council's General Fund to make provision for the Provision (MRP) repayment of the Council's past capital debt and other credit liabilities National Living National Living The National Living Wage is an obligatory minimum wage payable to Wage workers in the United Kingdom aged over 25, which came into effect on Not Dovonus 1 April 2016.
 Net Revenue Stream This is the net revenue Budget.
-Operational Boundary This is the most likely, prudent view of the level of gross external indebtedness.
+Operational This is the most likely prudent view of the level of grees externel Boundary This is the most likely, prudent view of the level of gross external Doundary indebtedness.
 External debt includes both borrowing and long-term liabilities (e.g. finance leases and PFI), with separate boundaries having to be identified for each of these.
-It encompasses all borrowing, whether for capital or revenue purposes.
-Other Long Term Liabilities The sum of the amounts on the face of the Balance Sheet that are classified as liabilities and are for periods in excess of 12 months, other than borrowing repayable within a period in excess of 12 months e.g. finance leases, PFI and Longbenton transferred debt.
-"Pay to stay" Pay to Stay was the name of a government policy in the United Kingdom whereby council tenants earning £30,000 (£40,000 in London) would have to pay "market or near market rents".
-PFI The private finance initiative is a way of creating "public-private partnerships" by funding public infrastructure projects with private capital.
+It encompasses all borrowing, whether , Other Leng for capital or revenue purposes.
+The sum of the amounts on the face of the Balance Sheet that are Other Long Term Liabilities renn Liabilities classified as liabilities and are for periods in excess of 12 months, other than borrowing repayable within a period in excess of 12 months e.g. "Pay to stay" finance leases, PFI and Longbenton transferred debt.
+Pay to Stay was the name of a government policy in the United Kingdom ray to stay whereby council tenants earning £30,000 (£40,000 in London) would PFI have to pay "market or near market rents".
+The private finance initiative is a way of greating "public private.
+FFI The private finance initiative is a way of creating "public-private partnerships" by funding public infrastructure projects with private capital. raniai